What is it?

 How many visits are needed?

 The exact number of visits you need to make to get the full dental implant procedure will vary from patient to patient.
 Generally, it can be done in as few as two visits.
 Some particularly difficult cases may require more visits spread out over a few months.

 The failure rate for implants is less than two percent over about 15-20 years.
-If proper care and oral hygiene isn’t observed, the chance of failure will increase.
+If proper care and oral hygiene aren’t observed, the chance of failure will increase.
 Our implant treatment patients report a very high success rate, in part thanks to the expertise of the implant dentist at our Tijuana dental clinic.